JinDouang/movieApp/README.md

 # build and start for application using iOS
 ./script.sh (make sure your iphone device is plugged into your MacOS)

-# Also verify the config.xml (same bundle identifier for the ID and on workspace Xcode's ID)
-# So your device can work perfectly
+Also verify the config.xml (same bundle identifier for the ID and on workspace Xcode's ID) So your device can work perfectly!

 ```